Jh0nyB/mediamtx/docs/2-usage/2-publish.md

 ### RTSP clients

 RTSP is a protocol that allows to publish and read streams.
-It supports several underlying transport protocols and allows to encrypt streams in transit (see [RTSP-specific features](rtsp-specific-features)).
+It supports several underlying transport protocols and encryption (see [RTSP-specific features](rtsp-specific-features)).
 In order to publish a stream to the server with the RTSP protocol, use this URL:

 ```
 rtsp://localhost:8554/mystream